IEA-Paris/PPIAS/content/articles/HCERES/3_Lucaroni.md

   reference: ''
 custom_pdf: ''
-abstract: Colloquium Evaluation of Social Sciences and Humanities in Europe Paris IAS, 16-17 May 2022 - Session 3 “The participation of SSH to European research”
+abstract: Colloquium Evaluation of Social Sciences and Humanities in Europe Paris IAS, 16-17 May 2022 - Session 3 “The participation of SSH to European research”, keynote
 picture: ''
 picture_copyright: ''
 yt: ''